microbit-foundation/spec-universal-hex/docs/format.md

 USB packs and sends data in blocks of 512 bytes.
 As the DAPLink MSD drive could receive the hex file blocks out-of-order, it would be useful to create a format that contains self-contained 512-byte blocks with metadata.

 Previous versions of this specification only defined the format described in the "512 Byte Blocks" section, but testing showed DAPLink 0234 was significantly slower to process this format.
-For this reason the "512 Byte Aligned Sections" format was introduced and **is the recommended format** to use at the time of writing.
+For this reason the "512 Byte Aligned Sections" format was introduced and **is the currently recommended format**.

 Receiving blocks out-of-order has not been an issue yet, but in case this becomes a problem in the future (e.g. an operating system update introduces this change), DAPLink will remain compatible with the "512 Byte Blocks" format, so that any online editors could switch to it without having to update the micro:bit firmware.